 00:01:41 Video ends

-Shannon’s first three steps to buying a house are;
+Shannon’s first three steps to a first-time buyer are:

 Tip one - Get into the habit of saving

 Before buying her home, Shannon started to save a portion of her salary every month to mentally prepare for paying off her mortgage and bills.
 Although she found it hard initially, knuckling down and pushing through meant that she’d adapted to budgeting by the time she started to pay off her mortgage.